What is the Warm Homes Plan?

 support for Low-income households

-£ 90million to support investment
+of which £ 90million to support investment

 in heat pump supply-chain